Thesis - Open Access

 The author comments on current Federal Food and Drug Administration (FDA) guidelines on the regulation of herbal supplements and compares them to international guidelines.
 They elucidate on how gaps in these regulations can be detrimental to the health of patients and uses this as a platform to introduce an extensive guide denoting the major biochemical changes occurring antepartum and postpartum as an explanation for symptoms often experienced during pregnancy.
 They then use this as a background to detail the mechanism of the active ingredients in these supplements and comment on the effectiveness of the relating FDA regulations.
 The author hopes that this thesis will help raise awareness about common herbal supplements and serve as a resource grounded in scientific facts for women looking into alternative medicine during pregnancy.

 © Angela Vu

 Vu, Angela, "Navigating the Myths and Truths Behind Pharmacological Drug and Herbal Supplement Use: A Guide for Pregnant Women" (2019).
-All Regis University Theses.
+Regis University Student Publications.
 931.